blessed-sibanda/social-site/README.md

 ```

 ### Enable Social Authentication in Development Mode
-We want to serve the site through HTTPS during development in order to test social authentication with Twitter, and Google.
+We want to serve the site through HTTPS during development in order to test social authentication with Google.
 However, several social services will not allow redirecting users to 127.0.0.1 or localhost after a successful authentication; they expect a domain name.
 So in order to make social authentication work in development mode, we will need a domain.

 If you are on Linux or macOS, edit your /etc/hosts file and add the following line to it: